SaschaZeGerman/loginbuddy/README.md

 - OpenID Dynamic registration
 - self-issued

-## Run the online demo
+## No time to read?
+Try the online demo

 There is an online demo of Loginbuddy here: [https://client.loginbuddy.net](https://client.loginbuddy.net).
 The demo simulates a client, a social login provider (called 'FAKE') and uses Loginbuddy.
+The resulting page displays the content your client would receive after a user would complete an authentication/ authorization flow!

 **Note**: It can be offline at times if something breaks or new updates are being pushed.

 ## Run the pre-canned demo setup locally